justmarkham/DAT4/README.md

 * Today we will work on a real world data problem!
 Our [data](data/ZYX_prices.csv) is stock data over 7 months of a fictional company ZYX including twitter sentiment, volume and stock price.
 Our goal is to create a predictive model that predicts forward returns.

 * Project overview ([slides](slides/11_GA_Stocks.pdf))
     * Be sure to read documentation thoroughly and ask questions!
 We may not have included all of the information you need...

 ### Class 12: Clustering and Visualization
-* The [slides](slides/12_clustering.pdf) today will focus on our first look at unsupervizes learning, K-Means Clustering!
+* The [slides](slides/12_clustering.pdf) today will focus on our first look at unsupervised learning, K-Means Clustering!
-* 	The [code](code/) for today focuses on two main examples
+* The [code](code/) for today focuses on two main examples:
-	*  We will investigate simple clustering using the iris data set
+    * We will investigate simple clustering using the iris data set.
-	*  We will take a look at a harder example, using pandora songs as data.
+    * We will take a look at a harder example, using Pandora songs as data.
 See [data](data/songs.csv).

 **Homework:**
 * Read Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html) and be prepared to **discuss it in class on Monday**.
 Here are some questions to think about while you read: